JoinDevathon/joethei-2016/README.md

-#DONE
+# DONE
 - MobSorter: allows you to sort your mobs conveniently so you don't have to worry about them.
--MobKiller: kills all those mobs.
+- MobKiller: kills all those mobs.

 # TODO
 - fix all those bugs

+# Theme

 The theme for the 2016 Devathon Contest is: **Machines!**
 Make a machine, make an interaction with a machine, or do something completely creative!
 As long as it has something to do with machines, you're good to go.